 Simple English definitions for legal terms

-Read a random definition: stepped-up visitation
+Read a random definition: with all deliberate speed

 The doctrine of contra non valentem means that if someone is unable to take legal action because of something the defendant did, such as hiding important information, then the time limit for taking legal action does not start until the person is able to act.
 This rule is often called contra non valentem.